 Table 8 shows that the simulated pressures, within the study area, are expected to range from 258 kPa to 659kPa with the existing and planned domestic demands and watermains.
 The simulations show that most junctions within the study area can maintain pressures above the minimum service pressure requirement, with the exception of six (6) junctions on Parkhouse Dr. and Melbourne Rd. that were simulated below 275 kPa.
-These junctions are all located along the transmission main with no service connection; however, this needs to be confirmed with the Municipality.
+These junctions are all located along the transmission main with no service connection.
 Figure 5 shows the locations of junctions with low pressure in Appin and Melbourne during the 2041 PHD scenario.
 To analyze the cause of pressure loss along the 200mm watermain on Parkhouse Dr. and the 150mm watermain on Melbourne Rd., WSP generated profiles along the highlighted mains shown in Figure 5.